Mbaoma/my-articles/flask-on-nginx.md

 *Running a syntax check at this point, comes in handy*

-*   We restart nginx for our changes to take effect
+*   Step 13: we restart nginx for our changes to take effect
 ```
 sudo systemctl restart nginx
 ```